caicloud/cyclone/docs/design.md

 ### Components

-* Cyclone Web: UI of Cyclone helps users to easily use Cyclone.
+* Cyclone Web: helps users to easily use Cyclone.
-* Cyclone Server: API server of Cyclone provides a set of RESTful APIs to operate Cyclone resources.
+* Cyclone Server: provides a set of RESTful APIs to operate Cyclone resources.
-* Workflow Controller: Controller of Cyclone workflow engine, controls the execution of stages in workflows.
+* Workflow Controller: controls the execution of stages in workflows.

 ### Kubernetes CRDs

-* Stage: Minimum executable unit for workflow, it does some work on input resources and output results.
+* Stage: the minimum executable unit for a workflow, which performs certain work on input resources and outputs results.
-* Resource: Resource is the data used by stages as input or output, such as git repository or docker images.
+* Resource: the data or artifacts used by stages as input or output, such as git repository or docker images.
-* Workflow: Executable DAG graph composed of stages.
+* Workflow: executable DAG graph composed of stages.
-* WorkflowRun: Running record of a workflow.
+* WorkflowRun: running record of a workflow.
-* WorkflowTrigger: Auto-trigger policy for workflow.
+* WorkflowTrigger: auto-trigger policy for workflows.

 ## Functional Modules

 There are 3 main functional modules in Cyclone:

-* Integration Center: Integrates external systems like SCM, docker registry, S3.
+* Integration Center: integrates external systems like SCM, docker registry, S3, etc.
-* Projects: Manages a group of workflows and their shared configs.
+* Project: manages a group of workflows and their shared configs.
 * Stage Templates: Manages built-in stage templates and customized templates.

 ## Implementation